 Once we have assessed your outline grant proposal and discussed your work, we will ask you to share key strategic documents for your organisation.
 As our partnerships are based on unrestricted funding, we don’t have a lengthy bespoke form.
 Instead we ask for supporting information that we will need.
 We are happy to receive information prepared for another purpose (eg reports to trustees or another funder) if it meets our needs.
 A checklist can be found here: application

 Charities we fund will have good child protection and safeguarding through establishing a positive organisational culture and a number of complementary procedures and checks.
-We expect all charities we fund to have in place, and annually review, a child protection policy and practical procedures to safeguard young people’s welfare.
+We expect all charities we fund to have in place, and annually review, a safeguarding policy and practical procedures to safeguard young people’s welfare.

 We ask for an update at the end of each year (every 6 months for larger grants over £40,000 pa) and a final report and conversation at the conclusion of three years.
 We are particularly interested in your learning, and what you have heard from young people over this time.